 Oil Cake called Fougasse or Pompe à l’huile (made with Orange Flower Water and Olive Oil)

 Finally with these desserts, one drinks cooked wine, representing Jesus himself.

 One must have a taste of each dessert to have good luck for the whole year.

 Many thanks to Monique Palomares of Mama Lisa’s World en français for telling me about this tradition!

 This article was posted on Thursday, December 21st, 2006 at 4:14 pm and is filed under Christmas, Countries & Cultures, Desserts, France, French, Holidays Around the World, Languages, Provence, Recipes of the World, The Thirteen Desserts of Christmas - Les Treize Desser.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.